How do I schedule my appointment at a testing centre?

-- In April and May, IBLCE issued Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements.
-This interim guidance will remain in effect through November 30, 2020, subject to further review.
+- In April and May, IBLCE issued Interim Guidance on the Use of Technology to Meet Pathways 1, 2, and 3 Clinical Practise Requirements (Reissued on October 6, 2020).
+This interim guidance will remain in effect through September 30, 2021, subject to further review.
 At this time, in light of COVID-19, this interim guidance will allow those working towards eligibility for the IBCLC to continue to do so remotely.

 - In light of COVID-19, IBLCE provided guidance for professionals and families from the World Health Organization via social media.
 Also, although not typically done by a certification body, IBLCE provided global information to address food insecurity so that IBCLCs contacted by families would have ready access to referral sources if needed.